 Hacking attention in this manner is polarising, so don’t be surprised if you generate some negative attention.
 However, the great thing about polarisation is that you’ll attract those who take a positive interest, too.

 4. Advertise on emerging platforms

-While Facebook and Instagram Ads can be effective channels for driving affordable traffic, they’re fairly saturated with other brands vying for attention.
+While Facebook and Instagram Ads can be effective channels and marketing tools for driving affordable traffic, they’re fairly saturated with other brands vying for attention.

 Which is why advertising on emerging platforms can be a great alternative (or addition) to these efforts.
 For example, Quora and Reddit both have relatively new advertising solutions that reportedly offer a lower cost-per-click (CPC) than larger platforms: